step-security/terraform-provider-stepsecurity/docs/resources/github_run_policy.md

 - `enable_compromised_actions_policy` (Boolean) Whether to enable the compromised actions policy.
 - `enable_runs_on_policy` (Boolean) Whether to enable the runs-on policy.
 - `enable_secrets_policy` (Boolean) Whether to enable the secrets policy.
+- `exempted_users` (Set of String) Set of exempted users (can be bots/usernames) for the secrets exfiltration policy.
+These users will not be subject to the secrets policy checks.
 - `is_dry_run` (Boolean) Whether this policy is in dry-run mode.

 ## Import